Fire Restriction In Effect May 15, 2026

-Previous burning sites should be checked for proper extinguishment.
+Previous burning sites must be checked for proper extinguishment.

 Allowed: Backyard Fire Pits